Canon G3 X vs Olympus E-PM2

 It is notable that the G3X has a microphone port, which is missing on the E-PM2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PM2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PM2 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-PM2 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the G3X and E-PM2 can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Olympus E-PM2 Manual.

 So what is the bottom line?
 Is the Canon G3 X better than the Olympus E-PM2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.